dettier/sculp/README.md

 * **Support for custom types and validation rules**.
 Any crazy rules you need.
 Array should be of odd length and its items should start with an underscore?
 No problem.
 * **Conditional rules**.
 Some field is present only if some checkbox field is on?
 No problem.
 * **Fast incremental validation**.
 You need to validate some gigantic form on the fly while user is editing it?
 Incremental validation ensures that only necessary fields and validation rules are recalculated.
 * **Object structure reuse**.
-Shallow compare is all you need to know if your objects or validation rules have changed after last user update.
+To find out if your objects or validation rules have changed after last update by user, all you need is strict comparison.
 This makes this library very React-friendly.

 ## Installation